tng243/steam-analiza.1/README.md

 1. Install dependencies: `pip install -r requirements.txt`
 2. Add your API key to a `.env` file.
 3. Run `python steamanalize.py`
 4. Paste Steam Profile URL in empty box (if u dont have one or dont want to paste ur own there are some random: https://steamcommunity.com/profiles/76561199467634630/ https://steamcommunity.com/profiles/76561198872090865/inventory#730

+## .exe
+1.install zip from releases
+2. run
+3.Paste Steam Profile URL in empty box (if u dont have one or dont want to paste ur own there are some random: https://steamcommunity.com/profiles/76561199467634630/ https://steamcommunity.com/profiles/76561198872090865/inventory#730